Andriy Biba: International career

 Biba played his only game for the USSR on 4 July 1965 in a friendly against Brazil starring Pelé.
 Biba appeared on the field only in the 2nd half and played 30 minutes.

 After retirement

-From 1972 he worked in the coaching staff of Kiev "Dynamo".
-Among his merits is the invitation to Kiev of Viktor Kolotov from Rubin.
-In different years he worked in the coaching staff of such clubs as "Tavria" (Simferopol), "Dnepr" (Dnepropetrovsk).
-He coached "Spartak" (Zhytomyr), "Ugolek" (Gorlovka), "Podolye" (Khmelnytsky), "Neftyanik" (Akhtyrka), "Khimik" (Zhytomyr).
-Senior coach of the Football Federation of Ukraine - 1982, 1984-1986 (June), 1990-1993, June.
-He was the head of the team of veterans "Dynamo" (Kiev).
-Currently coach-coach of Kiev "Dynamo", president of the Ukrainian club "Leather Ball".
+From 1972, he worked in the coaching staff of Dynamo Kyiv.
+Among his merits is the invitation to Kyiv of Viktor Kolotov from Rubin Kazan.
+In different years, he worked in the coaching staff of such clubs as Tavriya Simferopol, Dnipro Dnipropetrovsk.
+He coached Spartak Zhytomyr, Vuhlyk Horlivka, Podillya Khmelnytskyi, Naftovyk Okhtyrka, Khimik Zhytomyr.
+He served as a senior coach of the Football Federation of Ukraine - 1982, 1984-1986 (June), 1990-1993, June.
+He was the head of the team of Dynamo Kyiv veterans.
+Currently coach of Dynamo Kyiv, president of the Ukrainian club "Leather Ball".

 Playmaker

 Biba is acknowledged as one of the greatest attacking midfielders Eastern Europe has ever produced.
 As Guardian journalist Jonathan Wilson explains, he functioned as 'Bobby Charlton did in Alf Ramsey's England side' as an advanced attacking midfielder moving the ball around the attacking third with a howitzer shot.
 He enjoyed a starring role in the Dynamo Kyiv team of Victor Maslov.